 Pros Vs. Cons For Landlords

 Should landlords receive more benefits?
-They do own the complexes they are managing and they should make the rules, right?
-Many argue this case and believe they should have the same rights at other business owners have.
+They own the complexes they are managing and should make the rules.
+Many argue this case and believe they should have the same rights as other business owners.

 Pro: Alluring To Renters